charsi/charsi.github.io/about.md

 exclude: yes
 ---

-I'm a software developer living in Vancouver, Canada.
-I currently work for a [healthcare company](https://www.changehealthcare.com/solutions/enterprise-imaging).
-I split my time writing application code developing cloud infrastructure automation.
-I work mostly with .NET, Typescript/Node and IaaC technologies like Cloudformation and Terraform.
+I am a software developer living in Vancouver, Canada.
+I currently work for a [Change Healthcare](https://www.changehealthcare.com/solutions/enterprise-imaging)'s imaging business.
+I split my time writing application code and developing cloud infrastructure automation.
+I work mostly with C#/.NET, Typescript/Node and IaaC technologies like Cloudformation and Terraform.

 I have a backgound in large scale 3D simulations and VR.
 Previously based in London, UK.
 I grew up in New Delhi, India.